dwoo-project/docs/documentation/1.2.x/getting-started.md

 {% endhighlight %}

 ### Using a Compiler object
-If you want to use [custom pre- or post-processors](/documentation/1.x/plugins.html), you need to instantiate a [Dwoo_Compiler](/documentation/1.x/dwoo-compiler.html) and add the processors to it.
+If you want to use [custom pre- or post-processors](/documentation/1.2.x/plugins.html), you need to instantiate a [Dwoo_Compiler](/documentation/1.2.x/dwoo-compiler.html) and add the processors to it.
 {% highlight php %}
 <?php
-include 'path/to/dwooAutoload.php';
+require 'vendor/autoload.php';

 $dwoo = new Dwoo();
 $tpl = new Dwoo_Template_File('path/to/index.tpl');
 $data = array('a'=>5, 'b'=>6);